ImnIrdst/iiVisu/README.md

 - `spaceBetweenBar`: Space between each bar.

 - `approximateBarDuration`: Defines approximate duration of each bar.
 The exact duration of each bar is calculated and stored in the `barDuration` variable.
-This is only used in `PlayerVisualizer`. `RecorderVisualizer` draws a bar per each received amp.

 - `loadedBarPrimeColor`: Defines loaded bar color.